— Insane?

 Now, what if scientific and technological progress continues for that long?

-Now back to the point: What if they put all their resources into reconstructing the past—not only the environments or significant events, but every conscious being who has ever existed?
+What if they put all their resources into reconstructing the past—not only the environments or significant events, but every conscious being who has ever existed?
+In other words, could they bring the dead back?

 What else is addressed in the manifesto?